alwyn974/intra-epitech-relay/README.md

 You will need to authenticate in this window, in the opened tab.
-Complete all authentication steps, click on "Stay logged in" everywhere you're asked, and wait until you are back on my.epitech.eu.
+Complete all authentication steps, click on "Stay logged in" everywhere you're asked, and wait until you are back on intra.epitech.eu.
 The window should close.

 ### `NO_WINDOW` mode (or Docker)